Softball Workouts: Strengthening Exercises for Every Player

 6.)
 50 crunches.

-All done!
+All done with your Softball Workout Circuit!
 Be sure to stretch and cool down by jogging or walking on a treadmill for 5 minutes, and don't forget to hydrate!